Frequently Asked Questions

 A: Once the near-infrared integral field unit spectrograph and adaptive optics system is in place, the GMT will be able to image exoplanets.
 Taking photographs of planets like the Earth will be technically challenging and will likely require further innovations in optics.
 Scientists in our community are actively working on this challenge.

-Q: Why is this an important milestone for the scientific community?
+Q: Why is the GMT an important milestone for the scientific community?

 A: As we start construction of the GMT, the largest telescope in history when it begins operations, we are taking a huge step forward for humanity’s understanding of the Universe.
 We are ramping up a project that will give us the ability to see deeper into space than ever before, opening the door to discovery.